casudo/crondock/README.md

 ## Planned for the future
 - Better error handling
+- Guide on how to mount scripts and subfolders
 - (Instead of cron expression, use smth like "Every 5 minutes" or "Every 1 hour")